International Family Law Chambers

 ANSWER:

 In international cases it is essential to act quickly to secure the most favourable divorce jurisdiction because laws vary considerably between the different countries.
-With the expansion of the European Union to 25 members from May 2004 the European divorce jurisdiction law (known as Brussels II) will affect virtually every divorcing couple in Europe.
+The European divorce jurisdiction law (known as Brussels II) affects every divorcing couple with nationality, residence or domicile links with the European Union.

 QUESTION: